Ziyad Baha

-Ziyad Baha Abelhadj (زياد باها; born 10 August 2009) is a professional footballer who plays as a forward for Real Betis.
+Ziyad Baha Abelhadj (زياد باها; born 10 August 2009) is a professional footballer who plays as a forward for Olympique Marseille.
 Born in Spain, he is a youth international for Morocco.

 Early and personal life

 Baha was born in Málaga, Spain, to former Moroccan international footballer Nabil Baha, who was playing for Málaga at the time, and former Spanish-Moroccan model Farah Farabian.
 His sister, Mayssa Baha, is also a footballer, and currently plays in the academy of Barcelona Femení.

 Club career

 Baha began his footballing career in Morocco with FUS Rabat, where he won the national youth championship in 2022, before a move to his father's former club, Málaga, in 2023.
-Following a good season with Málaga's youth sides, scoring 21 goals, he signed for Real Betis in June 2024 on a three-year deal.
+Following a season in which he scored 21 goals for Málaga's youth sides, he signed for Real Betis in June 2024 on a three-year deal.

+In January 2026, Baha joined Olympique de Marseille's under-17 team.
+He was promoted to the club's under-19 team in July 2026.

 International career

 Baha was called up to the Morocco under-17 side for the 2024 UNAF U-17 Tournament in Morocco, where his three goals helped his nation to qualify for the 2025 U-17 Africa Cup of Nations.
 At the Africa Cup of Nations tournament, again hosted in Morocco, he kept up his goalscoring form, netting twice against Uganda in the opening match.

 In the quarter-finals, Baha scored twice against South Africa to earn the Man-of-the-Match award in Morocco's 3–1 win, becoming the first Moroccan to score more than once in a knockout game at the competition.
 Following Morocco's 0–0 draw in their semi-final match against the Ivory Coast, Baha scored his penalty in the resulting 4–3 shoot-out win, with his father Nabil admitting he was unable to watch his son take the shot.
 Another successful Baha penalty in Morocco's 4–2 shoot-out win against Mali saw his nation lift the trophy.